Joe L. Mason: Post war

 After the end of World War II, Mason served as commander of Millville Field in New Jersey, until January 1946.
 From February 1946 to June 1947, he served in air and base staff at airfields in New York and Texas.
 After graduating from Air Command & Staff College in June 1948, he was assigned to the Flying Division of Air Training Command at Randolph Air Force Base in Texas.

 In March 1949, he was assigned as commanding officer of the 3595th Pilot Training Wing at Las Vegas Air Force Base in Nevada.
 He attended Air War College from January to June 1951.

 During the Korean War, Mason served as deputy commander and then commander of the 49th Fighter-Bomber Wing at Taegu Air Base in South Korea, and flew 18 missions in the F-84 Thunderjet from July 1951 to July 1952.

 From June 1958 to June 1962, he was assigned to the Pentagon where he served several tours with Headquarters U.S. Air Force and was stationed in England.

 On 1964, he was appointed as commander of the Civil Air Patrol, a final position which he served until his retirement from the Air Force on June 1, 1967.

 Later life

 Mason died on June 18, 1974, at the age of 59.
-He was buried at Fort Sam Houston National Cemetery.
+He was buried at Fort Sam Houston National Cemetery on June 21.